rust-lang/cargo/src/doc/src/guide/creating-a-new-project.md

 }
 ```

-Cargo generated a “hello world” program for us, otherwise known as a
+Cargo generated a “hello world” program for you, otherwise known as a
 [*binary crate*][def-crate].
 Let’s compile it:

 ```console